-If you are unable to complete this course, you must initiate a withdrawal (W) through the Registrar's Office before November 16.
-If you simply stop attending class without withdrawing, I will administratively drop you for excessive absences, and you will receive a grade of "F" at the end of the term, in accordance with policies set forth in the 2017-2018 SPC General Catalog.
+If you are unable to complete this course, you must initiate a withdrawal (W) through the Registrar's Office before NOVEMBER 15.
+If you simply stop attending class without withdrawing, I will administratively drop you for excessive absences, and you will receive a grade of "F" at the end of the term, in accordance with policies set forth in the SPC General Catalog.

-You are a candidate for an excess absence drop (F) if you miss 4 class days total, without clearing your absences with me.
-Two excused absences equal one unexcused absence and will count towards the 4 excess absences.
+You are a candidate for an excess absence drop (F) if you miss 6 class days total, without clearing your absences with me.
+The only excused absences will be those that occur due to an authorized South Plains College trip.
+Those absences will only be excused once proof from SPC is given to the instructor.
+If the absences are due to an authorized SPC trip then the instructor may allow the student to make up missed work.